zac-williamson/aztec-web-starter/README.md

 This is an example web app that demonstrates how to interact with an Aztec contract using the Aztec JS SDK.

 - Uses a variation of the [Counter Contract](https://docs.aztec.network/developers/tutorials/codealong/contract_tutorials/counter_contract)
-- Includes a browser-based wallet.
+- Includes an embedded wallet.
 This is only for demonstration purposes and not for production use.
 - Works on top of the Sandbox, but can be adapted to work with a testnet.

 ### Setup